BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ## Important Migration to v0.6.0

 We have deprecated the bnc\_appkey and replaced that with the new branch_key.
 Please see [add branch key](#add-your-branch-key-to-your-project) for details.

-## FAQ

-Have questions?
-Need troubleshooting assistance?
-See our [FAQs]  (https://dev.branch.io/references/ios_sdk/#faq) for in depth answers.

 ## Installation